izdwuut/gog-picker/README.md

 The GoG Picker requires Python 3.6+ installed on your PC.
 You need a Steam and Reddit API keys.
 Check [a configuration section](#configuration) for more details.
 The script is intended to be invoked from a [CLI](https://en.wikipedia.org/wiki/Command-line_interface):

 ```
-$ picker.py URL
+$ python picker.py URL
 ```

-An `URL` is a link to a r/GiftofGames thread like this one: `https://www.reddit.com/r/GiftofGames/comments/7rq8fv/offersteam_humble_indie_bundle_3/`.
+The `URL` is a link to a r/GiftofGames thread like this one: `https://www.reddit.com/r/GiftofGames/comments/7rq8fv/offersteam_humble_indie_bundle_3/`.

+You can get some more help by invoking the script with an `-h` flag.

 # Covered rules